Career Definition for a Scopist

 Career and Economic Outlook

 The number of jobs for scopists may be limited because their work increasingly is being performed by machine translation software.
-Also, the software used by scopists can cost up to $1,500.
 However, there still are jobs for talented and efficient scopists who market their services effectively.
-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), court reporters, including scopists, will see a 10% growth in jobs from 2012-2022, which is about as fast as average for all occupations.
-Additionally, the median annual wage for court reporters is $48,160, as of May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), court reporters, including scopists, will see a 2% growth in jobs from 2014-2024, which is slower than the average for all occupations.
+Additionally, the median annual wage for court reporters is $49,500, as of May 2015.

 Alternative Career Options

 Medical transcriptionists listen to physicians' audio recordings of patient diagnoses, reports, test results, correspondence, and related material and transcribe them into text-based material.
 They proofread their transcripts prior to sending them to physicians for final approval.
 Medical transcriptionists can complete a certificate or associate's degree program to prepare for this career; professional certification is also available.
-The BLS predicts that medical transcriptionists can expect job growth of 8% from 2012-2022; the agency also reported that medical transcriptionists earned median pay of $34,020 in 2012.
+The BLS predicts that medical transcriptionists can expect a job decline of 3% from 2014-2024; the agency also reported that medical transcriptionists earned median pay of $34,890 in 2015.

 Translators are fluent in more than one language and can convey written information and ideas from one language into another, keeping as much of the same meaning and style as possible.
 Much of a translator's work is done on a computer using specialized tools.
-According to the BLS, the self-employment rate for translators was roughly 20% in 2012.
+According to the BLS, the self-employment rate for translators was roughly 20% in 2014.
 A translator's fluency and skill in performing translation work are weighed heavily by prospective employers; previous experience is often required.
 Education requirements can vary, although a minimum of a bachelor's degree is common, and some technical fields require a master's degree in that field.
 Translators can also earn professional certification.
-According to the BLS, jobs in this field are expected to increase 46% from 2012-2022.
-The median pay of translators was $45,430 in 2012, per the BLS.
+According to the BLS, jobs in this field are expected to increase 29% from 2014-2024.
+The median pay of translators and interpreters was $44,190 in 2015, per the BLS.